ETS-Android5/EmotionApp/README.md

 float[] scores = outputTensor.getDataAsFloatArray();
 ```

-`org.pytorch.Module.forward` method runs loaded module's `forward` method and gets result as `org.pytorch.Tensor` outputTensor with shape `1x1000`.
+`org.pytorch.Module.forward` method runs loaded module's `forward` method and gets result as `org.pytorch.Tensor` outputTensor with shape `1x7` if a face is detected or else with shape `1x1` if no face was detected in the image.

 #### 8. Processing results
-Its content is retrieved using `org.pytorch.Tensor.getDataAsFloatArray()` method that returns java array of floats with scores for every image net class.
+Its content is retrieved using `org.pytorch.Tensor.getDataAsFloatArray()` method that returns java array of floats with scores for every emotion class if a face is detected.

-After that we just find index with maximum score and retrieve predicted class name from `ImageNetClasses.IMAGENET_CLASSES` array that contains all ImageNet classes.
+After that we just find index with maximum score and retrieve predicted class name from `EmotionClasses.EMOTION_CLASSES` array that contains all emotion classes.

+If there is no face detected, then the returned java array will only contain one float number.

 ```
+String className = "";
+if ( scores.length == 1) {
+  className = "No face detected";
+} else {
-float maxScore = -Float.MAX_VALUE;
+  // searching for the index with maximum score float maxScore = -Float.MAX_VALUE;
   int maxScoreIdx = -1;
   for (int i = 0; i < scores.length; i++) {
     if (scores[i] > maxScore) {
       maxScore = scores[i];
       maxScoreIdx = i;
     }
   }
-String className = ImageNetClasses.IMAGENET_CLASSES[maxScoreIdx];
+  className = EmotionClasses.EMOTION_CLASSES[maxScoreIdx];
+}
 ```

-In the following sections you can find detailed explanations of PyTorch Android API, code walk through for a bigger [demo application](https://github.com/pytorch/android-demo-app/tree/master/PyTorchDemoApp),
-implementation details of the API, how to customize and build it from source.